peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public bool IsSimplified { get; }

 Gets a value indicating whether to use a "simplified" arithmetic.
 In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
-For further details, seehttp://speleotrove.com/decimal/dax3274.html
+For further details, see<a href="http://speleotrove.com/decimal/dax3274.html">http://speleotrove.com/decimal/dax3274.html</a>

 <b>Returns:</b>